 Description

 Given an integer array nums sorted in ascending order, convert it to a height-balanced binary search tree.
 A height-balanced tree has depth of subtrees differ by at most 1.
+Return the result as an array.

 Examples